 What is NovaSure?

-NovaSure® Endometrial Ablation is a one-time, 5-minute procedure that gently removes the endometrium, or the lining of the uterus (the part that causes the bleeding), with a quick delivery of radio frequency energy.
+NovaSure® Endometrial Ablation is a one-time, 5-minute procedure that gently removes the endometrium- lining of the uterus -the part that causes the bleeding, with a quick delivery of radio frequency energy.

 The NovaSure® procedure can reduce or stop bleeding altogether.
-It’s a less invasive alternative to hysterectomy, and avoids the potential side effects of hormones.
-Anyone who wishes not to have children in the future may be candidates for the NovaSure® procedure, but it is still possible to become pregnant after the ablation.
+It’s a less invasive alternative to hysterectomy and avoids the potential side effects of hormones.
+Anyone who wishes not to have children in the future may be a candidate for the NovaSure® procedure, but it is still possible to become pregnant after the ablation.

 Take the NovaSure® Quiz to see if an endometrial ablation is right for you!

 Benefits of NovaSure®

 - The procedure is safe, with no pills and no hormonal side effects.